-- 3.6.1 All technical equipment used by a competitor shall comply with the relevant rules in Section 3.1 and all relevant Applicable Standards. - 3.6.2 A competitor must wear a top, bottoms, climbing shoes and (where relevant) a harness during their attempts. - Note if the relevant officials (e.g., Jury President) are unable to sufficiently inspect a harness (e.g., a harness that is integrated into clothing) a Head Judging Official may determine that they are unable to evaluate the harness's level of safety and therefore disallow the harness under the Safety rules in Rule 3.1 and Rule 7.3.3. - 3.6.3 Subject to Rule 3.1.17, a competitor may use: - a) a chalk bag and commercially available dry or liquid climbing chalk for their hands.
-No other performance enhancing agents may be used (e.g., resin/rosin); or - b) elasticated compression bandages/wraps (for arms/legs); or - kinesiology and similar tape where necessary for the prevention or management of injury; or - d) a climbing helmet. - 3.6.4 A competitor must not wear, use, or carry audio equipment when climbing, unless authorized in advance in writing by the Jury President (e.g., a Visually Impaired competitor in a Paraclimbing Competition). - 3.6.5 A competitor must not wear or use Gloves or Kneepads other than specifically permitted by these rules, e.g., Rule 9.6.1.
+- 3.6.1 All technical equipment used by a competitor shall comply with the relevant rules in Section 3.1 and all relevant Applicable Standards. - 3.6.2 A competitor must wear a top, bottoms, climbing shoes and (where relevant) a harness during their attempts.
+If competing in the B1 Paraclimbing category (i.e., equivalent to an IFSC category that requires a blindfold), a competitor must wear a blindfold provided by the Event Organizers or, where not provided by the Event Organizers, as required individual equipment. - Note if the relevant officials (e.g., Jury President) are unable to sufficiently inspect a harness (e.g., a harness that is integrated into clothing) a Head Judging Official may determine that they are unable to evaluate the harness's level of safety and therefore disallow the harness under the Safety rules in Rule 3.1 and Rule 7.3.3. - 3.6.3 Subject to Rule 3.1.17, a competitor may use: - a) a chalk bag and commercially available dry or liquid climbing chalk for their hands.
+No other performance enhancing agents may be used (e.g., resin/rosin); or - b) elasticated compression bandages/wraps (for arms/legs); or - kinesiology and similar tape where necessary for the prevention or management of injury; or - d) a climbing helmet. - 3.6.4 A competitor must not wear, use, or carry audio equipment when climbing, unless authorized in advance in writing by the Jury President (e.g., a Visually Impaired competitor in a Paraclimbing Competition).

-3.6.6 If provided by the Event Organizer, an alphanumeric bib shall be displayed prominently on the back of the competitor's top.
+- 3.6.5 A competitor must not wear or use Gloves or Kneepads other than specifically permitted by these rules, e.g., Rule 9.6.1. - 3.6.6 If provided by the Event Organizer, an alphanumeric bib shall be displayed prominently on the back of the competitor's top.
 The Event Organizer may provide additional bibs to be placed on competitors' trouser leg.